 1. ARC Research Fellowship

-We encourage applicants to identify their area of interest and have a clear idea of the project that they would like to do, draft a research protocol and make contact with the relevant ARC theme lead to ensure that the project falls within one of our research themes (although under special conditions we can accommodate projects outside our themes – see below).
-Applicants may contact a senior researcher from one of our partner HEIs for advice on drafting their research protocol with a view to that person being a project supervisor should the applicant be successful.
-This is not essential though, as we can allocate a project supervisor from within the ARC providing the project falls within a theme.
-The proposed research project is a very important part of the application process.
-It is important that the project is ready to be started at the beginning of the fellowship and is able to be completed within the Fellowship year.
+We encourage applicants to have a clear idea of the project that they would like to do, then to draft a research protocol which will be submitted as part of the application.
+If possible, the applicant should make contact with an experienced researcher to provide advice on writing a research protocol.
+If they aren't able to do so, then the ARC can suggest one of our academics to advise.
+Applicants may have someone in mind who could be their project supervisor should their application be successful, however this is not essential, as we will find a project supervisor from within the ARC or from one of our partners HEIs.
+The proposed research project is a very important part of the application process and it is important that the project is ready to be started at the beginning of the fellowship and is able to be completed within the fellowship year.

-Making sense of the research world and promoting the implementation of research-based evidence in health and social care organisations are the main aims of the fellowship programme.
-The series of teaching workshops that we offer our research fellows will help to develop a tailored understanding of research and evidence, research methodology, systems theory applied to healthcare, and theory of change management.
-These newly acquired skills can be applied in the workplace to effect real change that ultimately brings about improvements in service delivery.
+The teaching workshops that we offer our research fellows will help to develop an understanding of research and evidence, research methodology, statistics, and theory of change management.
+These newly acquired skills can then be applied in the workplace to effect real change that ultimately brings about improvements in service delivery.

 2. ARC Implementation Fellowship

-The ARC Implementation Fellowship is a 12-month tailored programme for health and care staff interested in developing knowledge and skills to implement evidence-based improvements in health and care settings, for the benefit of the population.
-As with the research fellowship, the implementation fellowship will be funded by the ARC to backfill the one day a week fellowship time to a maximum of £12,500.
-Thus any applicant interested in applying for a Fellowship must ensure that any funding gap to backfill their one day a week fellowship time, will be covered by their employing organisation.
+The ARC Implementation Fellowship is a 12-month tailored programme for health and social care staff who are interested in developing knowledge and skills to implement evidence-based improvements in health and care settings.
+As with the ARC Research Fellows, the ARC Implementation Fellows will be funded by the ARC for one day a week for a year (to a maximum of £12,500).
+Thus any applicant interested in applying for a fellowship must ensure that any funding gap to backfill their one day a week fellowship time, will be covered by their employing organisation.
 The fellowship comprises of attendance at implementation education sessions, and conducting an implementation project (normally in the fellow’s workplace).
 The project to be implemented must be underpinned by rigorous, relevant evidence but can entail the adaptation of such evidence to fit novel context(s).
-An essential requirement of the Implementation Fellowship is to make it valuable to the employing organisation as well as the individual fellow.
-Therefore, protected time must be agreed with the employer in advance to allow for fellowship activities.
+An essential requirement of the implementation fellowship is to make it valuable to the employing organisation as well as the individual fellow.

-The ARC East of England is able to draw on a wide range of implementation strategies, tools and techniques to enact change in the most impactful way, taking organisational context; the innovation; and the wider health and care landscape into account.
+The ARC East of England is able to draw on a wide range of implementation strategies, tools and techniques to enact change in the most impactful way, taking organisational context, the innovation, and the wider health and care landscape into account.
 People, teams, and relationships between organisations are critical when implementing research and leading change.
-The ARC East of England has a new Implementation Lead, Dr Sarah Robinson, who is Director of Delivery at Eastern AHSN (Academic Health Science Network).
-This partnership between the ARC and the AHSN means that Implementation Fellows are able to benefit from the breadth of implementation activities the AHSN is supporting across the region – drawing on expertise in change management and implementation science.
-Applicants will be asked to confirm that they are able to attend the monthly Thursday workshops.
-In addition, Implementation Fellows must attend the induction day on 6th April 2023.
-Those who do not attend these important events will unfortunately have their Fellowship award withdrawn so it is essential that any applicants are very clear on these requirements before they submit an application.
+The ARC East of England's Implementation Lead, Dr Sarah Robinson, is Director of Delivery at Health Innovation East.
+This partnership between the ARC and Health Innovation East means that implementation fellows are able to benefit from the breadth of implementation activities that Health Innovation East is supporting across the region – drawing on expertise in change management and implementation science.

-We welcome applications from anyone with an interest in implementation in the health and social care sectors.
-You may have your own ideas for a project, or projects may be linked to the ARC East of England’s research themes and/or current challenges that health and care systems face.
+We welcome applications from anyone with an interest in implementation of research and best evidence in the health and social care sectors.
 We also particularly encourage applications from previous ARC/CLAHRC Fellows who have done a piece of evidence-based research that they would like to receive support to implement.